Interview

 You have been an inspiration for Black mirror.

-— In the first chapter of the new season, a person has a stroke and is given a microchip that fixes it.
+— In the first chapter of the new season, a person has a stroke and is implanted with a microchip that fixes it.
 But afterwards, this microchip makes them say advertisements, and they have to pay for not saying them.
 And the situation worsens to the point where in the end they have to pay just for being conscious.

 It's your concept: emmerdification.